movementlabsxyz/MIP/MIP/mip-84/README.md

 ## Motivation

-We need to clarify the basic assumptions for the Relayer and what consequences should be drawn from these.
+We need to clarify the trust assumptions for the Relayer and what consequences should be drawn from these.

 This addresses in [MD-74](https://github.com/movementlabsxyz/MIP/blob/mip/rate-limiter-lock-mint-bridge/MD/md-74/README.md#D1) the following: